-The arbitrator will decide the Claim in accordance with all applicable law and consistent with the FAA.
-A single arbitrator will conduct the arbitration and will apply applicable substantive law, including the Uniform Commercial Code, statutes of limitation, conditions precedent to suit, and recognized principles of equity, and will honor all claims of privilege recognized by law.
+The Parties agree that, upon motion by either of us, any arbitrator shall have the power to decide dispositive issues of law prior to hearing, consistent with Federal Rules of Civil Procedure 12 and 56, and will decide the Claim in accordance with all applicable substantive law, including the Uniform Commercial Code, statutes of limitation, whether you have completed the steps necessary to initiate the suit, and recognized principles of equity, and will honor all claims of privilege recognized by law.
 The arbitrator will have the power to award to a party any damages or relief as permitted by the law and the agreement between you and us (including the limitations set forth above).
+All pleadings, information and documents exchanged, and the arbitrator's ruling shall be treated as confidential and have no precedential value.
+However, if either Party seeks to confirm the arbitrator's decision in court, the Parties agree that the documents necessary for such confirmation need not be filed under seal.